top of page

 It also means it will show you the budget ranges, which will save you money, and in the case of products such as particular hay fever remedies that don't, as it turns out, having checked on the system, have any cheaper alternatives, you can then perform a price comparisons search on that product and find the best price, or to make life easier you can order online from companies such as Pharmacy2U.

-You can also ask your doctor or pharmacist if there is a generic alternative available that may be less expensive; they will be able to tell you.
+You can also ask your doctor or pharmacist if a generic alternative that may be less expensive is available; they can tell you.

 By checking the PL number on the back of the packaging and comparing prices across different brands and generics, you can save money on non-prescription medication in the UK, but be sure to consult your doctor or pharmacist before making any significant changes to your medication regime though, just in case, but for more generic medication such as headache pills, you're all good!